IoT-PROD-Workshop/2022/index.md

 * Software Engineering and Architecture for IoT (reusability of AI models, pay per feature, microservices)
 * Longevity of IoT deployments

+You can download the updated Pdf of the Call for Paper [here](https://github.com/IoT-PROD-Workshop/2022/raw/gh-pages/iotprod_workshop_percom_2022_cfp_040921.pdf)

-## Important Dates (Tentative and Subject to Change)
+## Important Dates
-* **Paper submission deadline: November 14, 2021**
+* **Submission (via EDAS): Nov.
+14, 2021**
 * **Paper notification: January 5, 2022**
+* **Camera-ready: Feb 5, 2022**

-## Submission Details (Subject to Change)
+## Submission Details

 Paper submission must be done for the main conference and all associated events via EDAS.
-If you do not have an EDAS account, please, register first (it’s free) via the following link: [TBD]().
-The direct submission link for IoT-PROD 2022 is [TBD]().
+If you do not have an EDAS account, please, register first (it’s free) via the following For additional information about the submission you can visit: https://www.percom.org/.

-IoT-PROD 2022 will follow a double-blind review process.
-As a result, authors must make a good faith effort to anonymize their submissions.

-Submitted papers must be unpublished and not considered elsewhere for publication.
-Also, they must show a significant relevance to pervasive computing and communications.
-Submitted papers will undergo a rigorous review process handled by the Technical Program Committee.
+Submitted papers must be unpublished and not considered elsewhere for publication and they will undergo a rigorous review process handled by the Technical Program Committee.
 Only electronic submissions in PDF format will be considered.

-The IEEE LaTeX and Microsoft Word templates, as well as formatting instructions, can be found [here](https://www.ieee.org/conferences/publishing/templates.html).
-Papers must be at most 6 pages of technical content (10pt font, 2-column format), including text, figures, and tables and up to one additional page for references only.
+Papers must be at most of 6 pages (overall, i.e., including references) using the IEEE template (available both for Latex and Microsoft Word), 10pt font, 2-column format (same templates as main conference: https://www.ieee.org/conferences/publishing/templates.html).
+Papers in excess of page limits will not be considered for review or publication.
+The IoT-PROD is single-blind.
 Accepted papers will be published in IEEE Xplore.

-All accepted papers will be invited to submit an associated artifact abstract providing the code, data, results, etc. associated with the contribution.
+Each accepted workshop paper requires a full PerCom registration (no registration is available for workshops only); otherwise, the paper will be withdrawn from publication.
+The authors of all accepted papers must guarantee that their paper will be presented at the workshop.
+Papers not presented at the workshop will be considered as a "no-show" and it will not be included in the proceedings.

 ## Program Committee